Teaching Machine Learning Fundamentals with LEGO Robotics: Results

 \section{Results}

 We present findings from pre- and post-course surveys completed by 14 workshop participants.
-Results are organized into four subsections examining learning outcomes, AI perceptions, course design effectiveness, and motivation for future AI engagement.
+Results are organized into four subsections examining learning outcomes, AI-related terminology, course design effectiveness, and motivation for future AI engagement.